-Progress monitoring forms should be administered in the order they appear in the booklet, starting from the first form.
+Progress monitoring forms should be administered in order starting from the first form.
 Note that for ORF, while three passages are administered during benchmark assessment, a single passage is administered each time for progress monitoring.
 The progress monitoring forms for one measure or level are of approximately equal difficulty.
 Instructional decisions are based on at least three test administrations.
 For example, if a student is being monitored weekly, instructional decisions would be based on three assessments given over three weeks.